vmuya/react-basics/README.md

-A simple React app to play around with the different features available in React
+A simple React app to play around with the different features available in React.
+Based on the [React Tutorial by Academind](https://www.youtube.com/watch?v=Dorf8i6lCuk)

 ## To Run